Student Casual Employees

 Please remember you will not get paid if you do not submit a completed timesheet to the appropriate person in the department in which you are working.

 Once your hiring paperwork has been completed and you are entered into the University payroll system—People@Columbia (PAC)—we recommend that you sign up for the free direct deposit service.
-Your paycheck will then be automatically deposited to your back account(s) each payday.
+Your paycheck will then be automatically deposited to your bank account(s) each payday.

 See Direct Deposit Instructions

-Most student employees are paid on a bi-weekly basis.
+Most student casual employees are paid on a bi-weekly basis.
 Confirmation of your pay frequency was provided on the Casual Employment Form or NYS 195 Form you signed as part of your new hire paperwork.

 View the Payroll Calendars